saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 3.  **Navigate to Analyze Video:** From the homepage, click the "Analyze a Video" button or navigate to the `/analyze-video` route.
 4.  **Paste YouTube Link:** In the input field, paste the full URL of the YouTube video you wish to analyze.
 5.  **Add Custom Questions (Optional):** Use the "Add Another Question" button to add one or more custom questions.
 For each question, type your query and specify the desired word count for the AI's answer.
 6.  **Initiate Analysis:** Click the "Analyze Comments & Get Answers" button.
-If the video has been analyzed before, the report will load almost instantly.
+If the video has been analyzed before, the report will load almost instantly, and any new custom questions you've added will be processed and merged with existing community questions.
 Otherwise, the application will display a loading state while the AI processes the data, fetches initial external context, and generates answers to your custom questions.
-7.  **Review Report & Blog Post:** Once the analysis is complete, a detailed report will appear, including the primary sentiment analysis and the answers to your custom questions.
+7.  **Review Report & Blog Post:** Once the analysis is complete, a detailed report will appear, including the primary sentiment analysis and the answers to all community questions.
 You will see a "View Blog Post" button to navigate to the full, SEO-optimized blog post, and an "Original Video" button to view the YouTube video.
 8.  **Chat with AI:** Click the "Chat with AI" button to open the **pop-up chat dialog**.
 9.  **Customize AI Chat (Optional):** Within the chat dialog, use the dropdowns to select your preferred **AI Persona** and **Response Length**.
-10. **Engage with AI:** You can now ask questions about the video, its comments, the pre-generated custom answers, or related topics.
+10. **Engage with AI:** You can now ask questions about the video, its comments, the pre-generated community answers, or related topics.
 The AI will use all available context and your chosen persona/length preferences to provide informed answers, including clickable Markdown links.
 11. **Download PDF Report:** To save or share the report, click the "Download Report PDF" button.
-A PDF file will be generated and downloaded to your device, featuring a branded header and including the custom Q&A section.
+A PDF file will be generated and downloaded to your device, featuring a branded header and including the community Q&A section.
 12. **Explore the Analysis Library:** Navigate to the "Analysis Library" from the header.
 Here, you can browse all past video analyses, search by video title, creator, or keywords.
 13. **Use Library Copilot:** On both the "Analysis Library" and "My Analyses" pages, click the "Library Copilot" button to open an AI chat that helps you find specific analyses from your collection, providing direct links to the blog posts.
 14. **Chat from Library (New!):** From a blog post detail page, click the "Chat with AI" button to seamlessly open the **pop-up chat dialog** with the blog post's context pre-loaded, ready for conversation.